powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.9.03 Finished: -Download in Download Playlist.

+         If a directory isn't located for a URL playlist, an error message will be shown with the 3 scenarios that will cause the error and ways to fix it.

 ###  v5.9.02 Fix: Pasted some wrong code to Download located in Download Playlist.